 In order to cover the purchase costs of HHMI technologies and to finance operational and maintenance costs of the irrigation equipment, farmers need to have access to credit.
 Although consideration can be given to initial subsidies in post-emergency situations, micro-credit institutions should be involved in establishing a sound rural credit system to make irrigated agriculture economically viable.

-Financial Analysis
+Financial Feasibility Analysis

 Financial and economic analyses have similar features.
 Both financial and economic analysis estimate the net-benefits of a project investment based on the difference between the with-project and the without-project situations.
 The basic difference between them is that the financial analysis compares benefits and costs to the enterprise; a financial analysis estimates the profitability of a project, from an investor's perspective.
 In a financial analysis one compares the costs of the project to the expected revenue over the technology package lifespan.
 This includes costs of financing and taxes/subsidies.
 While the economic analysis compares the benefits and costs to the whole economy.